Have you or someone you care about been charged with a criminal offence? Your first priority is to understand bail.

 We are here to help you with your Bail Hearing

-Caramanna, Friedberg LLP can provide you with the most optimal chances of being released on bail, ensuring a quick reintegration into your life.
+Caramanna, Friedberg LLP can provide you with optimal chances of being released on bail, ensuring a quick reintegration into your life.
 Our firm has conducted hundreds of successful bail hearings in Ontario.
 Contact us 24/7 via the contact form below or call us at (416) 924-5969

 See also Bail Reviews